 “When you dance with the Devil the Devil don’t change.
 You do.
 Massive in complexity, the huge malt character balances the insane amount of alphas used to create it.
 At an incredible 112 IBU’s it’s dry-hopped with a combination of ten hop varieties.
 This one can age with the best of them.”

 Founders Devil Dancer

 (Editors Note: We here it Guys Drinking Beer occasionally like to push the envelope of beer cellaring.
 IPA’s aren’t traditionally good candidates for the cellar.
 They are brewed to be puckeringly hoppy and, thus, designed to be enjoyed that way.
 But we thought it would be a fun experiment to see what happens to an overly hopped, high alcohol content Double IPA when it sits in the cellar for a year or more.
-Below are the tasting notes for Dark Horse’s Double Crooked Tree after one year, two years, three years and four years in the cellar.)
+Below are the tasting notes for Founders Devil Dancer after one year, two years, three years and four years in the cellar.)